Best Sledding Hills on Long Island for Families

 20. Commack Park – Commack

-There are a number of potential sledding hills in Commack, but steep elevation changes near the community Little League field make this a favorite.
+There are several potential sledding hills in Commack, but steep elevation changes near the community Little League field make this a favorite.
 It was formerly known as Wicks Road Park.

 Places featured in this article: